Battered Victory

 in the high surf, outpaced by a motorized kayak,

-a stranger slicing the waves for the sake
+a stranger slicing the waves

 of this exhausted marvelous dog that has captured